-The financial statements of the Company have been prepared in accordance with the Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards ("IFRS"), Financial Services Act, 2013 and the requirements of the Companies Act 2016 in Malaysia.
+The financial statements of the Company have been prepared in accordance with the MFRS Accounting Standards, IFRS Accounting Standards, the Financial Services Act, 2013 and the requirements of the Companies Act 2016 in Malaysia.

 The Company has met the minimum capital requirements as prescribed by the Risk-Based Capital Framework for Insurers ("the RBC Framework") issued by Bank Negara Malaysia ("BNM") as at the date of the statement of financial position.